I am for peace, human rights, and international law:

 I am for improving government services:

 What are my political principles?
 First, I believe in honesty and openness in democratic government.
 I will not lie nor deceive, and I will communicate as much as I can.
-For example, I would hold a public press conference to answer questions at least once a week.
-I believe in learning as much as I can, and I would encouarge all relevant views be expressed on each issue.
-I would like to see conferences held on various specific issues.
-Then on a weekend the spokespersons selected by those conferences would meet with myself and pertinent department heads and advisors and Congressional leaders to discuss what policies would be best.
-Each weekend could take up a different issue, and these sessions could be video-recorded so that others could learn about the policy discussions.
+I am always learning, and I will encourage the expression of all relevant views on each issue.
+I would like to see conferences held on various issues.
+Then the spokespersons selected by those conferences would meet with myself and pertinent department heads and advisors and Congressional leaders to discuss what policies would be best.
+These sessions could be video-recorded so that others could learn about the policy discussions.

-The problem of global warming caused by the increase in greenhouse gases has arisen as perhaps the greatest crisis humanity has ever faced, and this requires an emergency response as soon as possible.
+The problem of global warming caused by the increase in greenhouse gases has arisen as perhaps the greatest crisis humanity has ever faced, and this requires an emergency response.
 We need to reduce carbon emissions by taxing them and using the revenues to subsidize renewable energy, conservation, and organic farming that sequesters carbon in the soil.
-I encourage everyone to read my new book UNITING HUMANITY which offers solutions to the megacrisis of climate change, poverty, and war.
+I encourage everyone to read my recent book UNITING HUMANITY which offers solutions to the megacrisis of climate change, poverty, and war.

-Another analogous social need is health care.
+Another analogous social need is health care, and I believe it is a human right.
 With millions of Americans still lacking health insurance and many others struggling with inadequate care, I believe this is a dismal failure in the richest nation on Earth.
 I believe that any decent society will make sure that all of its people have good health care.
 The Canadian and European systems of national health care for many years have proven that this can be accomplished efficiently and reduce costs by eliminating the private insurance bureaucracy and sales agents by simply providing free health care for everyone.
-Individuals can still hire private doctors if they want, and of course such things as cosmetic surgery would not be covered by the public health system.
+Individuals can still hire private doctors if they want, and such things as cosmetic surgery would not be covered by the public health system.

-My vision is to end all wars and to disarm all national armies, navies, and air forces, allowing local law enforcement officers to remain.
+I believe the most important duty of the President is to keep Americans safe and secure, and I will make sure that the United States itself is defended.
+My vision is to end all wars and to disarm all national armies, navies, and air forces in the world, allowing local law enforcement officers to remain.
 All disputes not settled locally or by national governments would be resolved by the International Court.
 The United Nations needs to be reformed in order to make it more democratic and effective at keeping the peace, or a world constitutional convention needs to plan a democratic federal world government that would be ratified and joined by all nations on Earth for the good of all.
 This world government would have limited powers and checks and balances to make sure that everyone's rights are protected.
 Nations would continue to have sovereignty within their borders as long as they do not violate human rights or interfere with other nations.
 The peacekeeping forces of the world government would be drawn from many nations and would only use the force necessary to bring suspected criminals to the International Court.
 People would be educated and trained to use nonviolent methods for resolving all conflicts.
 Global disarmament would allow the United States to dismantle the largest military establishment in the world by far and greatly reduce the size of the national government and federal taxes.

 I see the United States changing from an oppressive military superpower and selfish exploiter to a generous leader that sets an example of how good life can be when we all cooperate for the benefit of all.
 I admit that the wealthy in our society will be contributing more to the general good than they are now; but I believe that they will be better off for this also as they realize greater inner happiness from the good they do.
 The opportunity to earn and possess wealth in this society is a blessing, and I believe that those people have an obligation to give back to the society in which they prosper so richly.
 Someone may ask, "What if the rich leave the United States?"
 Of course they would be free to go; I would hope that other countries taking them in would also expect them to contribute.
 I suppose they might try to change some other country into a refuge for greedy and selfish people; but others in the world may not want to buy the products controlled by such people, and at least they would be isolated and not fomenting wars in order to increase their wealth.

 The United States has become the most powerful nation in the history of the world, and we have a great responsibility not to abuse this power.
-The arrogant policies of George W. Bush displayed such a grotesque double standard and blatant hypocrisy that the Government of the United States became not only feared but also hated around the world.
-Unfortunately the Obama administration continued many of Bush's war policies, and Secretary of State Hillary Clinton practiced what she calls "coercive diplomacy" which is a violation of the United Nations Charter and international law.
+The arrogant and wrong-headed policies of Donald Trump displayed so many lies and blatant hypocrisy that the Government of the United States has become not only feared but also hated around the world.
+Unfortunately the Obama administration had continued many of Bush's war policies, and Secretary of State Hillary Clinton practiced what she calls "coercive diplomacy" which is a violation of the United Nations Charter and international law.

 The second Bush administration used the panic resulting from the terrorist attack of September 11, 2001 to exaggerate this new enemy and justify increasing his power and expanding the military complex.
 Tragically his policy of going to war against a handful of terrorists actually became a self-fulfilling prophecy because it created more terrorists reacting to the oppressive war policy.
 Because I am opposed to violence, I believe in being very tough on those who use violence; but they should be treated as individual criminals.
 It is a fundamental error in logic and ethics to punish groups of people for the crimes of individuals, whether it is by punishing or going to war against whole nations for the crimes of their leaders or targetting ethnic or national groups out of fear they will be terrorists.
-This is why we need to ratify the International Criminal Court (ICC) so that criminals like Osama bin Laden, Saddam Hussein, and others could be brought to justice without anymore violence than necessary.
-It is rather obvious to me that Bush and Obama did not want to recognize the ICC, because they are afraid that their policies could bring themselves, their allies, and others in their government before that court for their crimes against international law.
-Obama has taken the law into his own hands by ordering suspected terrorists killed by drones instead of bringing them to justice by more peaceful means.
+This is why we need to ratify the International Criminal Court (ICC) so that criminals like Osama bin Laden, Saddam Hussein, and Bashar al-Assad could be brought to justice without anymore violence than necessary.
+It is rather obvious to me that Bush, Obama, and Trump did not want to recognize the ICC, because they are afraid that their policies could bring themselves, their allies, and others in their government before that court for their crimes against international law.
+Obama took the law into his own hands by ordering suspected terrorists killed by drones instead of bringing them to justice by more peaceful means.
 By using such violence many innocent civilians have been killed.
 A recent study estimated that more than one million people have died in the Iraq War begun by George W. Bush and continued by Obama, though he did de-escalate it until ISIS invaded.
+The wars in Afghanistan and Iraq have already cost the United States about $5.9 trillion.

 I believe in the vision of a better world as taught by Jesus the Christ and others, that the Christ consciousness is in every person, and that the second coming of Christ is when each person realizes it within.
 When enough people act on this realization to implement the policies of love for all, then the sovereignty of God may become a reality in this world.
 My life is dedicated to working for this.
 I have also studied the other great religions and do not mean to imply that Christianity is the only way.
 In 2002 World Peace Communications published the WISDOM BIBLE, which includes the greatest scriptures and philosophical classics of all the major religions and ancient philosophies.
 A person of authentic spiritual awareness does not discriminate against people of other religions or of no religion.
 Rather we should respect all people and evaluate the fruits of their actions.
 I have no intention to impose any religion on other people.
 Rather I believe that by becoming universal in our consciousness and tolerant of diverse beliefs and cultures we can achieve a brotherhood and sisterhood of all humanity.
 To do this we must learn to apply the golden rule that is found in all religions, to love others as ourselves.

 Although I may have little political experience, I have been studying and preparing myself throughout my life to develop wisdom that would make me capable of offering the best contribution I can for the welfare of all humanity.
 Certainly a philosopher running for President is unusual if not unique.
+I believe I have the skill to negotiate with others and to make wise decisions.
 I have spent much time studying history, and I have read several multi-volume biographies of the greatest U.S. Presidents - Washington, John Adams, Jefferson, Lincoln, Wilson, and Franklin Roosevelt.
-I am writing a comprehensive history of the world emphasizing ethics, and I have completed fifteen volumes so far.
+I am writing a comprehensive history of the world emphasizing ethics, and I have completed eighteen volumes so far.
 Yet I am also interested in current politics and have made personal sacrifices in order to help our society move from war to peace.
-Recent trends have convinced me that we are now facing our greatest crisis - even greater than the military buildup and tax cuts under Ronald Reagan during the Cold War and the foolish wars and tax cuts of George W. Bush.
+The horrible Trump administation has convinced me that we are now facing our greatest crisis - even greater than the military buildup and tax cuts under Ronald Reagan during the Cold War and the foolish wars and tax cuts of George W. Bush.
 I have responded to this emergency first by writing and publishing the Nonviolent Action Handbook and then the two-volume HISTORY OF PEACE.
 I have been a peace activist since 1981 and have been arrested more than fifty times for protesting the crimes of the US Government.
 In 1987 I went on a peace tour to 47 states and met with about 600 peace groups, encouraging them to influence the Democratic candidates running for President to have peace policies.
 During the first week of the illegal invasion of Iraq in March 2003 I was arrested three times and after challenging it in a trial spent four months in federal prison.
 My writings on my peace protests and excerpts from the trials can be found on-line and in the book Peace or Bust: My Nonviolent Action Campaigns.